UmbraSpaceIndustries/MKS/README.md

 Modular Kolonization System (MKS)
 ===

-This is the repository for the MKS mod for [Kerbal Space Program](http://kerbalspaceprogram.com)
+This is the repository for the MKS and OKS mods for [Kerbal Space Program](http://kerbalspaceprogram.com)

+MKS and OKS are the original works of RoverDude (GitHub user BobPalmer).

+You can find the official repo for this mod on [Github](http://github.com/BobPalmer/MKS).
+Releases, along with other USI products, can be found on [Dropbox](https://www.dropbox.com/sh/1fsuzvl35s2gppt/AAD8kNgBm6rO9m4paXmwuqA0a).

 NOTE:  0.18 is a BREAKING change for 0.17 users.
 Also, most docs on Github are still being updated to reflect the new changes - be patient :)